Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 - The Zoo expansion alert no longer shows up if your Zoo is still in construction.
 - The Pneumothorax now shows the two scientists instead of a smiley.
 - The overview of the Science and Arts tab no longer flood the error log.
+- Character Tooltips are activated again, as they no longer cause any